CTLR offers peer tutoring to support students currently enrolled in international language courses.

 - Set specific goals ahead of time: The more explicit you are about what you’d like to work on with a tutor, the more that tutor can help you toward meeting those goals.
 A goal could be to work on a particular assignment or project, to review and clarify grammar or other language points from class, to prepare for a test or presentation, etc.

 - Inform your tutor about your needs and experiences: If possible, communicate ahead of time with the tutor, so s/he can prepare for the session.
 You may even wish to send ahead a description of the assignment, and even a draft, if appropriate.

 - Be aware of what tutors can and can’t do: The goal of tutoring is to facilitate long-term learning and independence.
 This means, for example, that a tutor will not ‘line edit’ your work—i.e. correct all errors.
 Rather, the tutor will help you identify most important errors, and to learn the rules and patterns that will allow you to correct and prevent those errors on your own.

 - Share with us about your experience: Near the end of the semester, you will be sent a link to an anonymous survey, where you can provide feedback about your tutoring experience.
 At any point, though, you can share your thoughts with Diane DeBella, the language tutoring coordinator, at email@example.com.

-Students become language tutors via faculty referral, usually near the beginning of the semester.
+Students become language tutors via faculty referral, usually at the beginning of the fall semester.
 Students who wish to become tutors should fill out this form.
-You may contact the CTLR to find out whether there is any need for new tutors and to learn the name of the faculty liaison(s) for that particular department.
-Once students are selected as tutors, they are required to complete training (paid) before they can begin working.
+Please note that completing the form does not ensure a position.
+Hiring is done based on CTLR needs and demand for tutoring within each specific department.
+You may contact the CTLR to find out whether there is any need for new tutors.
+Once students are selected as tutors, they are required to complete extensive training (paid) before they can begin working.

-NOTE: We are currently recruiting new tutors for the 2022-2023 academic year.
-Contact Diane DeBella at firstname.lastname@example.org for more information.
+NOTE: Contact Diane DeBella at firstname.lastname@example.org for more information.